Tickets for Glastonbury usually sell out in just a matter of minutes: blink, and you might miss it…

 The appeal for Glastonbury Festival tickets is always extremely high and nowadays demand well outstrips the supply.

-Below are the times it took Glastonbury Festival to sell out since the introduction of the October sales:
+Stats of the times it took Glastonbury to sell out since the introduction of the October sales (2009 and onwards):

 - 2009: 4 months

 Coach: Half an hour